Back Pain? You Need To Start Doing These 7 Stretches — Stat

-Spinal health is integral to having a healthy, pain-free body.
-Plain and simple.
-But unfortunately, back pain affects a lot of people every day, especially those with poor posture.
+Spinal health is integral to having a healthy, pain-free body, plain and simple.
+But unfortunately, back pain affects a lot of people every day.
+The National Institute of Health estimates that 80% of adults experience back pain at some point in their lifetime.
+Those with poor posture are more vulnerable to muscle imbalances that can lead to pain and injury.
 Our spines move in multiple planes on a regular basis, so the ability to have true freedom of movement lies in alignment, flexibility, and strength.

-Stretching is also a hugely important component of spinal health—and there are plenty of stretches you can do at home that will relieve your pain in no time.
+Stretching is also an important component of spinal health—and there are plenty of stretches you can do at home that will relieve your pain in no time.
 So if you suffer from back pain, give these stretches a try!

 - Lie down on your back, move your hips slightly to the left (this keeps your spine aligned).